11 Reasons Social Media Validation Feels So Good While Harmful

 What is Social Media Validation

 Gaining recognition, credibility, and trust on online networks is referred to as social media validation.
-Through a variety of strategies, it entails building your authority, knowledge, or influence in a certain industry or area.
+Through various strategies, it entails building your authority, knowledge, or influence in a specific industry or field.
 The following are some crucial elements of social media validation:

-- Social media sites such as Facebook, Instagram, and Twitter allow users to verify the identification of brands, public figures, and celebrities by using verification badges, which often consist of a blue checkmark.
+- Social media sites such as Facebook, Instagram, and Twitter enable users to verify the identities of brands, public figures, and celebrities by using verification badges, which often feature a blue checkmark.
 These badges show that the account is legitimate and linked to a well-known person or group.

 - High levels of interaction (number of likes and comments) on your posts show that your audience finds value in what you’re saying.
 That’s a sign that what you share has worth for other people, which is affirmation.
 Regularly share valuable, informative, or entertaining content.
 High-quality posts contribute to your validation.